WeberSynBioLab/optoConfig-96/README.md

         Determine whether to show a Step pulsed by the *Show pulsed* setting of the respective Step.

-- *Limit cycles, Mac cycles:*
+- *Limit cycles, Max cycles:*

     When this option is activated, the number of pulsing cycles that can be shown is capped at *max cycles*.
 As long as all Steps in the active Program taken together do not undergo more pulsing cycles than the specified maximum, pulsing is plotted.
 When this value is exceeded, Steps are shown as constant to speed up the display.
 By default, this is set to 100.
-In this case, adding four Steps with 30 pulsing cycles each would disable pulse plotting for the program.
+In this case, adding e.g. four Steps with 30 pulsing cycles each would disable pulse plotting for the program.